San Antonio Prenuptial & Postnuptial Agreement Attorneys

 Comprehensive Marital Contracts for You & Your Spouse

-People often have a negative perception of pre and postnuptial agreements, viewing them as largely unnecessary unless one party can see the marriage ending in divorce.
-In truth, the vast majority of married individuals should have a pre or postnup - it can help you simultaneously protect your property and forge a stronger bond with your spouse.
+People often negatively perceive pre and post-nuptial agreements, viewing them as largely unnecessary unless one party can see the marriage ending in divorce.
+In truth, the vast majority of married individuals should have a pre or postnup – it can help you simultaneously protect your property and forge a stronger bond with your spouse.

 At The Law Office of Derek S. Ritchie, PLLC, our San Antonio prenuptial and postnuptial agreement lawyers will work with you and your partner’s legal counsel to draft a thorough prenup that suits your needs.

 What Can a Prenuptial or Postnuptial Agreement Contain?

 Prenuptial and postnuptial agreements are contracts signed by two spouses that include various arrangements for handling property (and other aspects of the marriage) during and after the marriage.

 A prenuptial or postnuptial agreement can contain various details such as:

 - What rights each spouse has to marital property, and how they intend to distribute said property if the marriage dissolves;

 - How each spouse can use property during the marriage (i.e., whether they can sell, use, transfer, etc. property, and if so to what extent);